Student Clubs & Organizations

 -

 At the end of one academic year, the Provisional Club will be reviewed by the Council of Presidents subcommittee and evaluated based on the goals it set for itself.
 If the organization meets its goals, has at least 20 active members, sponsored at least one advertised event during the previous year, and has sound financial practices, official recognition may be granted by the Assistant Directors and Council of Presidents subcommittee.
 Special consideration may be given to Provisional Clubs with membership below 20 students if the organization has demonstrated consistent high-quality contributions to the Darden Community.
-A Provisional Club in disagreement with a denial of status may appeal to the Senior Assistant Dean of Student Engagement (Sarah Elliott).
+A Provisional Club in disagreement with a denial of status may appeal to the Senior Assistant Dean of Student Engagement.

 -